If you're asked to give a short presentation, you'll need to make it snappy so that your audience will remember it.

 Note: Remember that these are general guidelines and that there are exceptions to every rule.
 The final determination on how long to spend on each slide is determined by holding your audience's attention and keeping to your allotted time.

 You won't know for sure how closely to follow these guidelines unless you time your speech.
 After practicing, you may find that you need to tweak the guidelines by adding or subtracting a slide.
 Or, if you are spending too much time on a single slide, you may need to narrow down your material.

 Below I've included slides that I created using the Simplicity PowerPoint template from GraphicRiver.
+A simple professional PowerPoint template offers a great starting point to work from.
 These slides are made quickly for a short presentation.

 From practicing, I know that this presentation takes approximately two minutes to give.
 Here's the first slide, which is my title:

 For this slide, all the presenter would need to say is their

 name, the title of the presentation, and the name of the company.
 Note that not

 everything the presenter says is on the slide.
 This title slide took me 15 seconds

 This slide basically introduces the company.
 Again, not everything I'm going to say is on the slide.
 This simple slide took me 30 seconds to present.